PrEval Monitor

 In the new edition of the PrEval Monitor, the PrEval research network presents the key findings from three years of project work and formulates pioneering recommendations for policymakers and practitioners to sustainably strengthen extremism prevention, democracy promotion, and political education — in Germany and internationally.

-The new German edition will be presented on November 24 and 25 in Berlin at this year’s PrEval Symposium.
-The English edition will be published digitally in the beginning of 2026.
+The new German edition was presented on November 24 and 25, 2025, in Berlin at the PrEval Symposium.

-PART I: From Format to Implementation—The Future Workshops
+PART I: From Concept to Implementation—The Future Workshops

 Future Workshop on Support Structures.

-Tailored Support for Professional Practice in Evaluation and Quality Management
+Tailored Evaluation and Quality Management Support for Prevention Practice

 Violence Prevention Network, i-unito

-Can peer-to-peer workshops foster a trusting exchange on quality management?
-What impulses can evaluations provide for strategic decision-making?
-And how can bridges be built between professional practice, administration, and funders?
-In 2024 and 2025, the focus was on testing support formats.
-This chapter brings together key findings and offers concrete recommendations for their implementation.
+Can peer-to-peer workshops encourage a trusting exchange on quality management?
+What impetus can evaluations provide for strategic decision-making?
+And how can bridges be built between prevention practitioners, administrative bodies, and funders?
+Our focus in 2024 and 2025 was on testing support formats.
+This chapter brings together the key findings and offers specific recommendations for their implementation.

 Future Workshop on Evaluation Databases.

-Pooling Knowledge and Making it Accessible—Recommendations for the Structure of an Evaluation Database
+Pooling and Developing Knowledge.
+Recommendations for an Evaluation Database Design

 German Forum for Crime Prevention (DFK), Hessian University of Applied Sciences for Public Management and Security (HöMS), Institute for Interdisciplinary Research on Conflict and Violence (IKG), Peace Research Institute Frankfurt (PRIF)